Are LLCs Obsolete?

 Reimagining the LLC for a New Generation

-Mission-Driven Integration – The center’s work must be embedded in curricular goals and program outcomes—not siloed as an auxiliary service.
+- Mission-Driven Integration – The center’s work should be aligned with curricular goals and program outcomes rather than operating as a stand-alone service.

-• Situatedness – LLCs should reflect the local institutional context, offering inclusive, culturally responsive programming that supports both students and faculty.
+- Situatedness – LLCs should reflect the local institutional context, offering inclusive and culturally responsive programming that supports both students and faculty.

-• Social & Collaborative Design – The space must foster interaction, mentorship, and knowledge exchange through peer learning and professional dialogue.
+- Social & Collaborative Design – The space should foster interaction, mentorship, and knowledge exchange through peer learning and professional dialogue.

-• Beyond Technology – While tech is a key tool, meaningful learning depends on guided interaction, reflection, and community engagement.
+- Beyond Technology – While technology is an important tool, meaningful learning depends on guided interaction, reflection, and community engagement.

 LLCs as Faculty Development Engines